 Studying Photography means developing new ways of thinking and seeing.
 You relate to the world through (photographic) images, and as a professional photographer, you need to know how to deal with this powerful medium.
 What is your personal vision in relation to photography as a medium and an art form?

-You develop your artistic talent through multi-faceted training in all aspects of the profession: applied artistic research, conceptual development, technical skills, communication and presentation of and entrepreneurship in the arts. [+]
+You develop your artistic talent through multi-faceted training in all aspects of the profession: applied artistic research, conceptual development, technical skills, com

 Art theory, research and experimentation all play a prominent role in your study programme

 Art exists within a network of cross-references: the artist reflects upon the world at large.
 Within the Fine Art study programme, you will be learning to define and redefine what art is – or can be – in relation to society.
 You will be developing your artistic talent through a versatile training in all aspects of the profession: applied artistic research, concept development, ‘making’ skills, communication and presentation of your work, as well as entrepreneurial skills specifically relevant to the domain of the arts.
 This way you will become a creating pioneer, working on your own self-directed visual research projects....